OSGeo/OSGeoLive-doc/es/quickstart/quickstart.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-GuÌas de inicio r·pido de OSGeo-Live
+Gu√≠as de inicio r√°pido de OSGeo-Live
 ================================================================================

 .. toctree::